 The westbound train slides through miles of forested wilderness above Lake Superior.
 It slides across the great plains of Manitoba and Saskatchewan.
 The two Canadian Prairie provinces grow and ship large quantities of grain all over the world.

 The Canadian passes through Jasper National Park and Mount Robson Provincial Park.
 Just before the town of Jasper, the route leads through the spectacular Yellowhead Pass which is the border between Alberta and British Columbia.
 This part is especially beautiful with the best view of the train winding around the tracks with mountain peaks and pine trees in the background.

-On the last day of that journey, the train follows the Fraser River down through amazing beautiful valleys of British Columbia to the Pacific Ocean.
+On the last day of that journey, the train follows the Fraser River down through the amazing beautiful valleys of British Columbia to the Pacific Ocean.
 Via Rail’s transcontinental journey provides awesome meals along with breathtaking scenery.

-This is not only train travel Canada, this is a once in a lifetime experience
+This is not only train travel Canada, this is a once-in-a-lifetime experience

 If you’re in luck, you might see a bear or two on the tracks.
 Keep your eyes peeled and your camera ready.
 Around Jasper, elk and deer are wandering about, and bald eagles are soaring high up in the sky.

-Booking: The Canadian runs three times a week during peak season and twice a week during off-season.
+Booking: The Canadian runs three times a week during peak season and twice a week during the off-season.
 For more information visit viarail.ca

 From Montreal to Halifax: The Ocean

 The Ocean (train) is a Canadian passenger train operated by Via Rail between Montreal, Quebec, Halifax and Nova Scotia.
 It is currently the oldest continuously operated passenger train in North America.
 The Ocean’s schedule takes approximately 21 hours, running overnight in both directions.
 You travel hundreds of kilometres while you sleep in comfort.